RRZE-HPC/miniMD/log/YW/logbook_YW.md

 ### Meggie
 * CPU name:	Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz
 * CPU type:	Intel Xeon Broadwell EN/EP/EX processor
+* If not stated otherwise, turbo mode was not used.
+The frequency is then fixed at 2.2 GHz

 ## Application Info